dajones42/rmsim/docs/startup.md

 - txyz *name* *easting* *northing* *altitude*: Sets the location for the center of the train on named track.
 - loc *name*: Sets the train location to a named location.
-- rev: Reverses the train direction or track.
+- reverse: Reverses the train direction on track.
 - speed *value*: Sets target speed for AI trains (mps).
 - accelmult *mult*: Sets acceleration multiplier for AI trains.
-- edcelmult *mult*: Sets deceleration multiplier for AI trains.
+- decelmult *mult*: Sets deceleration multiplier for AI trains.
 - move *dist*: Move the train the specified distance down the track.
-- pick *min* *numeng* *nnumcab* *max*: Randomly selected cars.
+- pick *min* *numeng* *nnumcab* *max*: Randomly selects cars.

 ## Signal Definition Subcommands